Stouts/Stouts.django/README.md

 #### Usage

 Clone dependencies.
-Add `st.django` to your roles and change variables in your playbook file.
+Add `Stouts.django` to your roles and change variables in your playbook file.
 Example:

 ```yaml